Home DFS SB OD SDN DFSM THP $5

 In 1991, "The Five Heartbeats" was released by 20th Century Fox; Robert Townsend (director); Robert Townsend, Keenen Ivory Wayans (screenplay); Robert Townsend, Michael Wright, Leon Robinson, Harry J. Lennix, Tico Wells, Harold Nicholas, Diahann Carroll, Hawthorne James, Chuck Patterson, John Canada Terrell, Roy Fegan, Troy Beyer, Theresa Randle, Lamont Johnson, Carla Brothers, Tressa Thomas; Musical, Drama; Live Action

-In 1996, "All Dogs Go to Heaven 2" was released by Metro-Goldwyn-Mayer; Paul Sabella (director); Arne Olsen, Kelly Ward, Mark Young (screenplays); Charlie Sheen, Sheena Easton, Ernest Borgnine, Dom DeLuise, George Hearn, Bebe Neuwirth, Adam Wylie, Jesse Corti, Wallace Shawn, Hamilton Camp, Dan Castellaneta, Pat Corley, Jim Cummings, Bobby Di Cicco, Tony Jay, Maurice LaMarche, Steve Mackall, Kevin Michael Richardson, Annette Helde, Marabina James; Musical, Romance, Comedy, Drama; Animation
+In 1996, "All Dogs Go to Heaven 2" was released by Metro-Goldwyn-Mayer; Paul Sabella (director); Arne Olsen, Kelly Ward, Mark Young (screenplays); Charlie Sheen, Sheena Easton, Ernest Borgnine, Dom DeLuise, George Hearn, Bebe Neuwirth, Adam Wylie, Jesse Corti, Wallace Shawn, Hamilton Camp, Dan Castellaneta, Pat Corley, Jim Cummings, Bobby Di Cicco, Tony Jay, Maurice LaMarche, Steve Mackall, Kevin Michael Richardson, Annette Helde, Marabina James; Musical, Romance, Comedy, Drama; Animation, Fantasy

 In 1998, "Safety Patrol" was released by ABC / Buena Vista Television / Walt Disney Television / Doug Draizin Productions; Savage Steve Holland (director/screenplay); Doug Draizin (screenplay); Leslie Nielsen, Bug Hall, Lainie Kazan, Curtis Armstrong, Alex McKenna, Stephanie Faracy, Phillip Van Dyke, Kurtwood Smith, Lisa Stahl Sullivan, Ed McMahon, "Weird Al" Yankovic, Charlene Tilton, John Bennett Perry, John Walsh, Wink Martindale, Katsy Chappell, Freda Foh Shen, Amanda Fuller, Ryan O'Donohue, Marcus T. Paulk, Kyle Thomas, Shawn Weatherly, J. Madison Wright, Kathleen Kinmont, John R. Fors, Todd Hurst, John C. Kidwell, Gili Lang, Bruno Marcotulli, Asher Metchik, Jonathan Roger Neal, Brandon Gilberstadt; Comedy; Live Action

-In 2002, "Clockstoppers" was released by Paramount Pictures / Nickelodeon Movies; Jonathan Frakes (director); Rob Hedden, J. David Stem, David N. Weiss (screenplay); Jesse Bradford, Paula Garcés, French Stewart, Michael Biehn, Robin Thomas, Julia Sweeney, Lindze Letherman, Jason George, Ken Jenkins, Jonathan Frakes, Miko Hughes, Scott Thomson, Gina Hecht, Funkmaster Flex, Jenette Goldstein, Melanie Mayron, Garikayi Mutambirwa, Grant Marvin, Linda Kim, Pamela Dunlap, Tony Abatemarco, Judi M. Durand; Sci-Fi, Comedy, Teen, Family; Live Action
+In 2002, "Clockstoppers" was released by Paramount Pictures / Nickelodeon Movies; Jonathan Frakes (director); Rob Hedden, J. David Stem, David N. Weiss (screenplay); Jesse Bradford, Paula Garcés, French Stewart, Michael Biehn, Robin Thomas, Julia Sweeney, Lindze Letherman, Jason George, Ken Jenkins, Jonathan Frakes, Miko Hughes, Scott Thomson, Gina Hecht, Funkmaster Flex, Jenette Goldstein, Melanie Mayron, Garikayi Mutambirwa, Grant Marvin, Linda Kim, Pamela Dunlap, Tony Abatemarco, Judi M. Durand; Sci-Fi, Comedy, Teen, Family, Action

 In 2002, "Death to Smoochy" was released by Warner Bros.
-Pictures; Danny DeVito (director); Adam Resnick (screenplay); Robin Williams, Edward Norton, Danny DeVito, Catherine Keener, Jon Stewart, Pam Ferris, Michael Rispoli, Harvey Fierstein, Vincent Schiavelli, Danny Woodburn, Robert Prosky, Jeff Skinner, Bill Lake, Tracey Walter, Louis Giambalvo, Martin Klebba, Christy McGinity Gibel, Philip Craig, Richard Hamilton, Todd Graff, Matthew Arkin, Fred Scialla, Peter Keleghan, Katie Finneran; Comedy; Live Action
+Pictures; Danny DeVito (director); Adam Resnick (screenplay); Robin Williams, Edward Norton, Danny DeVito, Catherine Keener, Jon Stewart, Pam Ferris, Michael Rispoli, Harvey Fierstein, Vincent Schiavelli, Danny Woodburn, Robert Prosky, Jeff Skinner, Bill Lake, Tracey Walter, Louis Giambalvo, Martin Klebba, Christy McGinity Gibel, Philip Craig, Richard Hamilton, Todd Graff, Matthew Arkin, Fred Scialla, Peter Keleghan, Katie Finneran; Satirical, Crime, Black Comedy; Live Action

 Unusual Songs Charting in the U.S.